dkalintsev/Brocade/vADC/CloudFormation/Templates/Variants-and-experimental/ASG-Puppet/README.md

 **A**: I'm using them as a key to look up AMI IDs in a map.
 CloudFormation only accepts alphanumerical characters in keys, so dots are no-go. :(

 **Q**: What's the story with licensing?
-**A**: The AMIs packaged with this template correspond to Developer Edition of vADC.
+**A**: The AMI IDs in this template correspond to the Developer Edition of vADC.
 It has all features enabled, but is limited to 2 Mbit/s of throughput.
 Developer edition can be converted to a fully functional instance by giving it a valid license, either directly or through a Service Director.
 Alternatively, you can modify the template with the AMIs of one of the licensed versions of vADC.
 To help with this, you can use the [`vADC-amis.sh`](https://github.com/dkalintsev/Brocade/blob/master/CloudFormation/Tools/vADC-amis.sh) script.
 Modify the value of the `SKU` varible near the start of the script to the one you want, and run it from a machine that has AWS CLI installed with permissions to list AWS Marketplace items.

 **Q**: What's the support status of this?
 Is this official?
 **A**: This template is considered "experimental/unofficial", but I encourage you to open GitHub issues and/or submit pull requests as you see fit, and I'll deal with them when I can.
 This will also help us determine whether there's enough interest in a template, so that we can make it official/supported.